Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Trade-off between the PR and the FDR controls.

 \section{Trade-off between the PR and the FDR controls.}

-While bounds $b(K,\beta^*,\sigma^2)$ and $B(K,\beta^*,\sigma^2)$ are easily understandable and fully implementable, they depend on $\beta^*$, $\sigma^2$ and $D_m^*$, unknown in practice.
+While bounds $b(K,\beta^*,\sigma^2)$ and $B(K,\beta^*,\sigma^2)$ are easily understandable and fully implementable, they depend on $\beta^*$, $\sigma^2$ and $D_m^*$.
+These quantities are unknown in practice.
 For a practical use, we propose to replace the theoretical bounds on the FDR as well as the theoretical expression of the PR with observable quantities (Subsection~\ref{data_driven_terms}).
 Then, we propose an algorithm to calibrate the hyperparameter $K$ from the data set such that both PR and FDR are controlled (Subsection~\ref{The_heuristic}).

-As variables are not usually naturally ranked, we propose to test the robustness of our algorithm to variable order and we study some alternatives to generalize our method to complete variable selection.
+As variables are not usually naturally ranked, we explore the robustness of our algorithm under perturbations of the correct variable ordering and present approaches for obtaining a variable ordering in a data-driven manner.
 Results are provided in Subsection~\ref{non_ordered}.
 Lastly, our algorithm is compared with some existing variable selection procedures in Subsection~\ref{Comparaison_methods}, in terms of both PR and FDR.